eclipse-che/che/docs/_docs/setup/che-setup-cli.md

 docker run <volume-mounts> eclipse/che-cli:5.0.0-M7 upgrade
 ```

 The upgrade command has numerous checks to prevent you from upgrading Che if the new image and the old version are not compatiable.
-In order for the upgrade procedure to proceed, the CLI image must be newer than the value of '/instance/Che.ver'.
+In order for the upgrade procedure to proceed, the CLI image must be newer than the value of '/instance/che.ver'.

 The upgrade process: a) performs a version compatibility check, b) downloads new Docker images that are needed to run the new version of Che, c) stops Che if it is currently running triggering a maintenance window, d) backs up your installation, e) initializes the new version, and f) starts Che.

-You can run `Che version` to see the list of available versions that you can upgrade to.
+You can run `che version` to see the list of available versions that you can upgrade to.

-## Che info
+## info
-Displays system state and debugging information. `--network` runs a test to take your `Che_HOST` value to test for networking connectivity simulating browser > Che and Che > workspace connectivity.
+Displays system state and debugging information. `--network` runs a test to take your `CHE_HOST` value to test for networking connectivity simulating browser > Che and Che > workspace connectivity.

-## Che backup
+## backup
-Tars your `/instance` into files and places them into `/backup`.
+TARS your `/instance` into files and places them into `/backup`.
 These files are restoration-ready.

-## Che restore
+## restore
 Restores `/instance` to its previous state.
 You do not need to worry about having the right Docker images.
 The normal start / stop / restart cycle ensures that the proper Docker images are available or downloaded, if not found.

 This command will destroy your existing `/instance` folder, so use with caution, or set these values to different folders when performing a restore.

-## Che add-node
-Adds a new physical node into the Che cluster.
-That node must have Docker pre-configured similar to how you have Docker configured on the master node, including any configurations that you add for proxies or an alternative key-value store like Consul.
-Che generates an automated script that can be run on each new node which prepares the node by installing some dependencies, adding the Che SSH key, and registering itself within the Che cluster.

-## Che remove-node
-Takes a single parameter, `ip`, which is the external IP address of the remote physical node to be removed from the Che cluster.
-This utility does not remove any software from the remote node, but it does ensure that workspace runtimes are not executing on that node.
+TODO: NEED SYNTAX FOR SSH, TEST, SYNC, DIR COMMANDS